grrript/drupal-8-setup/README.md

 ## Step 4  - Install Drupal Console on the Drupal site.

-Drupal console must be installed for EVERY Drupal site.
+Drupal Console must be installed for EVERY Drupal site.

 Run this command on the terminal: